rng-guy/NFSMWBartender/README.txt

  • "TimeBetweenHeliActive", and
  • "SearchModeHeliSpawnChance".

-Most non-pursuit .ASI MODS should be fully compatible with all Bartender configurations.
+Most OTHER .ASI MODS should be fully compatible with all Bartender configurations.
 However, some pursuit-related .asi mods require manual (re)configuration for compatibility:
  • In "NFSMW ExtraOptions" by ExOptsTeam, disable the "HeatLevelOverride" feature.
  • In "NFSMW Unlimiter" by nlgxzef, disable the "EnableCopDestroyedStringHook" feature.